 It’s easy to take for granted the importance of your home dental routine; it’s more than just a box to check on the way out the door.
-As Dr. Nielson, Dr. Schmidt, and Dr. Cianciola will tell you, brushing and flossing are critical tasks if you are planning on keeping your teeth for life.
+As Dr. Nielson and Dr. Schmidt will tell you, brushing and flossing are critical tasks if you are planning on keeping your teeth for life.
 (Yes, it’s possible these days!)

 Call Life Smiles Dental in Phoenix at (602) 786-5484

 and schedule your checkup and dental cleaning today!

 Brushing Your Teeth

 The problem with cleaning your teeth, unlike cleaning an oven or a car, is that you can’t really see where the dirt (bacteria and plaque) is.
 You have to take it on faith that if you brush long enough, you will eventually clean every surface.
 To some extent this can be true, but the problem many people have is that fixed routines sometimes neglect certain corners of the mouth, which can lead to major plaque build-up over time.

 Varying your routine is the best way to make sure you actually clean your teeth, not just brush.
 The next time you brush, take a good look in the mirror and make sure you are hit every tooth.
 Vary your brush strokes and angles, so you use up-and-down strokes, side-to-side strokes, and circular movements.
 Focus on finding a way into those hard-to-reach areas every time you brush.